-- (b) Create a new denomination class in document UPOV/INF/12/3 "Explanatory notes on variety denominations under the UPOV Convention", Annex I: Part II.
-"Classes encompassing more than one genus" to cover relevant genera, e.g. Eupatorium L., Eutrochium Raf., Ageratina Spach etc.; or - (c) Apply the GRIN botanical classification of species and continue to follow the General Rule (one genus / one class).
+(b) create a new denomination class in document UPOV/INF/12/3 "Explanatory notes on variety denominations under the UPOV Convention", Annex I: Part II.
+"Classes encompassing more than one genus" to cover relevant genera, e.g. Eupatorium L., Eutrochium Raf., Ageratina Spach, etc.; or

+(c) apply the GRIN botanical classification of species and continue to follow the General Rule (one genus / one class).
 For example, the varieties in the UPOV-ROM indicated as Eupatorium purpureum L. would be considered as Eutrochium purpureum (L.) E. E. Lamont var. purpureum and would be allocated a UPOV code for the genus Eutrochium Raf..
-Such an approach would require that the appropriate species could be correctly identified for the 12 varieties, and any other such entries in future, indicated as Eupatorium L. in the UPOV-ROM.
-It would also be necessary to amend the UPOV codes for the species concerned. - 13.
-It is proposed that the Technical Working Party for Ornamental Plants and Forest Trees (TWO) be invited to consider this matter at its forty-fourth session to be held from November 7 to 11, in Fukuyama City, Hiroshima Prefecture, Japan. - 14.
-The TC is invited to note the botanical synonymies that exist for species of Eupatorium L. and to invite the TWO to consider solutions to that situation, as set out in paragraph 13.
+The TC noted that such an approach would require that the appropriate species could be correctly identified for the 12 varieties, and any other such entries in future, indicated as Eupatorium L. in the UPOV-ROM.
+The TC noted that this it would also be necessary to amend the UPOV codes for the species concerned (see document TC/47/26 "Report on the Conclusions", paragraphs 22 and 23).

+12. The CAJ, at its sixty-third session held in Geneva on April 7, 2011, noted the botanical synonymies that existed for species of Eupatorium L. and noted that the TC, at its forty-seventh session, had invited the TWO to consider possible solutions, as set out in paragraph 11 above.